 Similar advice is given in UK Government.

 Why this?
 Because they haven’t been tested, that’s why.
 They have to say that because they are all about data.
 So far there is no positive OR negative data towards these vaccines during pregnancy.
+And, like I said above — they are doing formal clinical trials (but the results will take a bit).

 Why the hesitancy on the vaccine during pregnancy?